 Arpeggios are broken chords.
 Played in succession rather than in a single chord, these scales can be used to improvise on top of other chords.
-This is a really common approach in jazz music.
+This is a really common approach in jazz guitar and jazz standards.

 According to Webster’s Dictionary, arpeggios are:

 - production of the tones of a chord in succession and not simultaneously

 - a chord played in arpeggio

 Using arpeggios in jazz guitar — or broken chords, allows you to be curious within a structured environment.
 This type of exploration is a huge part of jazz guitar and jazz standards.
 But equipping yourself with these strategies transfers over to all genres, making you a more versatile artist.

 The above image shows a variety of arpeggios in action.
 While the base chords are A, E, and D, you never play the whole chord at the same time.
 So, if you decide to explore one of the previously discussed chord progressions in a particular key, a soloist can tinker with arpeggios to complicate and emphasize your sound.